PEP 798 – Unpacking in Comprehensions

 Code Examples

-This section shows some illustrative examples of how small pieces of code from the standard library could be rewritten to make use of this new syntax to improve concision and readability.
+This section shows some illustrative examples of how small pieces of code from the standard library could be rewritten to make use of this new syntax.
 The Reference Implementation continues to pass all tests with these replacements made.

 Replacing Explicit Loops